bgsulz/Reflectors-for-Unity/README.md

 ```

 #### But isn't this reflection?
 That's too slow for use at runtime, right?
-Only the `Initialize` method uses reflection; it gathers `MethodInfo` objects and compiles an `Expression` that retrieves the selected property.
+Only the `Initialize` method uses reflection.
+Then, it compiles a LINQ `Expression` into a `Func<TRoot, TReturn>`, where `TRoot` is the root type and `TReturn` is the retrieved type.

-In terms of elapsed time, accessing a field is roughly **2x slower** than compiled code, whereas accessing a property or method is **nearly compile-time fast.**

-Benchmarks are soon to come.
+Running this `Func` retrieves the value with nearly compile-time speed.
+It is suitable for use at runtime.
+Accessing fields from the Unity's C++ layer (say, `transform.position`) is sometimes even faster than compiled code.

 ***